bboortz/crackme-solutions/crackmes.one/64e91b92d931496abf9091e3_ithawk_Find_password/solution/SOLUTION.md

 * see file [decrypt.c](./decrypt.c)  for the result

-## 2/ decrypt the fixed password with the decrypt function
+## 2/ pass the fixed password in the right format to the decrypt function
 * copy the fixed password a hex in little endian to the decrypt program
 ```
     char s[] = {